 “Literature is the third pillar of the arts, alongside performing and visual arts.
 It is extremely important to give the literary arts a visible, valued place in our community.”

-The Foundation has supported Bookmarks with eight Community Grants since 2008, including support for the expansion of its executive director and operations director positions from 2013 through 2015 and support for a community outreach and facilities manager in 2017 and 2018.
+Since 2004, the Foundation has supported Bookmarks with eight Community Grants, including support for the expansion of its executive director and operations director positions from 2013 through 2015 and support for a community outreach and facilities manager in 2017 and 2018.